rwilliamspbg-ops/Aura-OS/README.md

 ---

 ## 🚀 Overview
-**AURA OS** is a next-generation enterprise platform designed for high-scale restaurant logistics.
+**Aetos-OS** is a next-generation enterprise platform designed for high-scale restaurant logistics.
 It moves beyond traditional POS systems by utilizing an **Autonomous Agent** that proactively identifies supply chain friction before it impacts operations.

 ## 🛠 Core Capabilities
 * **Autonomous Inventory Agent:** A background service that monitors stock levels in real-time and identifies critical friction points.